The Psychology of Motivation: Understanding Behavioral Intentions

 Theory of Mind and Behavioral Intentions

 An almost magical process in cognitive development is a child’s ability to form a theory of mind.
-Theory of mind refers to the ability to attribute mental states—beliefs, intents, desires, emotions—to oneself and others, and to understand that others have beliefs, desires, and intentions that are different from one’s own.
+David Premack and Guy Woodruff first presented the concept of theory of mind (Premack & Woodruff, 1978).
+According to their definition, theory of mind refers to the ability to attribute mental statesโbeliefs, intents, desires, emotionsโto oneself and others, and to understand that others have beliefs, desires, and intentions that are different from one’s own.
 It plays a crucial role in understanding and predicting the behavior of others.
 These prediction can help individuals form and maintain social relationships.
 Developmental research suggests that theory of mind develops childhood.
 Research suggests that it is fundamental for effective social interaction and communication.

 See Theory of Mind for more on this topic